-Employee engagement, especially during 2020, is something that every business owner or HR representative should be focusing on.
+Employee engagement, especially after the year 2020, is something that every business owner or HR representative should be focusing on.
 Why?
-We can start by talking about money - you’ll save money and generate money when your employees are happy, but the benefits go beyond that.
+We can start by talking about money – you’ll save money and generate money when your employees are happy, but the benefits go beyond that.

 Happy employees stay.

 TURNOVER CAN BE AS MUCH AS 300% OF AN INDIVIDUAL’S SALARY, SO FINDING WAYS TO MINIMIZE TURNOVER IS CRITICAL, ESPECIALLY IF YOU’RE LOOKING AT COST SAVINGS.

 If you’re improving the mental and physical health, you can get your employees to stay.
 Simply put, happy employees stay.

 Productivity will increase as a result of engagement!
 SHRM says that there’s typically a 33% increase in productivity when people are focused and engaged.